ouaibe/howto/README.md

-# Howto's, guides & other configuration notes.
+# Howtos, guides & other configuration notes.

 ####Because why start a blog when you can markdown ?